tjwoodall/individuals-savings-income-api/README.md

 Run unit tests: `sbt test`

-Run integration tests: `sbt it:test`
+Run integration tests: `sbt it/test`

 Note: if you run into `java.lang.OutOfMemoryError` errors, add a `.sbtopts` file to the root of the project with the following contents: